rosteleset/falprs/README.md

 <a id="build_falprs"></a>
 ### Building the project
 To build the project, you can use the script **scripts/build_falprs.sh**.
-The project is built using [LLVM](https://llvm.org/).
-The version is set by the **LLVM_VERSION** variable.
 The major PostgreSQL version is set by the **PG_VERSION** variable.
 You can find out the installed version of PostgreSQL with the command:
 ```bash
 psql --version
 ```